Washington–Rochambeau Revolutionary Route: Hartford to Ridgebury

-Mount Kisco, NY
+Crossing into New York

-The French army resumed its march on the morning of July 2 through the town of Ridgefield, heading south on Ridgebury Road then turning west on Mopus Bridge Road.
-After crossing the New York state line, they continued southwest and south following Route 121 past the hamlets of North Salem and Cross River until the hamlet of Bedford Village.
-The first brigade set up camp in Bedford Village (12th camp) and resumed the following day while the second brigade skipped the Bedford camp.
-The French continued west along Route 172 to what is now the village of Mount Kisco, about five miles away west of the Bedford camp.

-The French stayed in Mount Kisco for several days until the morning of July 6.
-They marched west and south for 16 miles along Route 133 and Route 100 to the Hartsdale area of the town of Greenburgh.
+The march was resumed the morning of July 2, heading south on Ridgebury Road, then turning west on Mopus Bridge Road.
+After crossing the New York state line, they continued southwest and south following Route 121 past the hamlets of North Salem and Cross River to the hamlet of Bedford Village.
+The first brigade set up camp in Bedford Village (12th camp) and resumed the following day, while the second brigade skipped the Bedford camp.
+The march continued west along Route 172 to the village of Mount Kisco, about five miles west of the Bedford camp.
+The French stayed in Mount Kisco until the morning of July 6.
+They marched west and south for 16 miles along Route 133 and Route 100 to the Hartsdale area of Greenburgh.
 They camped in several locations in Greenburgh (14th camp) for the next six weeks.

 New York to Pennsylvania

-Princeton
+Rochambeau's force left Philipsburg Camp in Hartsdale in late August, crossing the Hudson River at King's Ferry and headed south into New Jersey following several paths southward.
+Washington's route starts at the New York border in Mahwah and winds through Bergen, Passiac, Essex, Union, Middlesex and Mercer counties.
+Rochambeau's route is similar but goes further west, passing through Morris and Somerset counties before ending up, like Washington's, in Trenton for the crossing of the Delaware River into Pennsylvania.

-The 5,000-strong force left Philipsburg Camp in Hartsdale in late August, and after crossing the Hudson River at King's Ferry followed several paths towards Princeton, New Jersey to camp at Morven August 29-31.
-A monument at Trinity Church, Princeton commemorates the occasion.
-The troops crossed the Millstone River twice, once at Griggstown Causeway and once at Route 518 near Rocky Hill.
-The troops left Princeton on August 31 and headed south on the King's Highway towards Trenton.
+In Union County the trail along which the American troops marched runs along numerous county roads, including: Raritan Road (CR509) and Lamberts Mill Road (CR606) in Scotch Plains, West Broad Street in Westfield (CR509), Mountain Avenue in Westfield, Mountainside and Springfield (CR613), Morris Avenue in Springfield (SR 82), and Morris Turnpike in Summit (SR 24).
+The forces camped at Morven August 29-31.
+A monument at Trinity Church, Princeton, commemorates the occasion.
+The troops crossed the Millstone River twice, at Griggstown Causeway and at Route 518 near Rocky Hill.
+They left Princeton on August 31 and headed south on the King's Highway towards Trenton.
+They camped at the William Trent House in Trenton on September 2, also known as Bloomsbury and owned by an assistant quartermaster general of the Continental Army.

-Trenton

-At Trenton on September 2, troops camped at the William Trent House, also known as Bloomsbury and owned by an assistant quartermaster general of the Continental Army.
-From here, the force crossed over the Delaware River into Pennsylvania.

-Philadelphia

-The troops roughly followed U.S. Route 13 in Pennsylvania south, crossing the Pennypack Creek Bridge along the way.
-In Philadelphia, the force camped on the east bank of the Schuylkill River, near the site of the present-day Market Street Bridge and Philadelphia City Hall.
-By September 5, as the French marched through the city reviewed by the Congress of the Confederation, the Freeman's Journal reported that "the appearance of these troops far exceeds any thing of the kind seen on this continent, and presages the happiest success to the cause of America."